 This occurred while the child car seat was in ISOFIX forward-facing mode.
 This means that the seat was secured in the car without using a seatbelt.

 Have a question?
-Call our team of criminal and traffic lawyers Sydney & Parramatta based for a free appointment.
+Call our team of Sydney criminal lawyers for a free appointment.

 Australia’s child restraint laws say:

 - A child in a booster seat is required to be restrained by a suitable lap and sash type approved seatbelt properly adjusted and fastened, or by a suitable approved child safety harness properly adjusted and fastened.

 - A child who is 7 years of age but less than 16 who’s too small to be retrained by a seatbelt properly adjusted and fastened are recommended to use an approved booster seat.

 - A child who’s at least 4 years old, but less than 7 can’t travel in the front seat containing two or more rows except all other back seats have been occupied by children less than the age of 7 in an approved child restraint or booster seat.

 - A child who is at least 4 years of age but under 7 is required to be secured in a forward-facing approved child restraint containing an in-built harness or an approved booster seat.